objectbox/objectbox-dart/README.md

 To bring all these features to Dart, we're asking the community to help out.
 PRs are more than welcome!
 The ObjectBox team will try its best to guide you and answer questions.

-Also, please let us know your feedback and open an issue: for example, if you experience errors or if you have ideas to how to improve API.
+Also, please let us know your feedback and open an issue: for example, if you experience errors or if you have ideas to how to improve the API.
 Thanks!

 ## Getting started